 Non-Slip Soles

-Slip-resistant outsoles are important for workplace safety, especially if your job involves walking on slippery surfaces.
+Slip-resistant outsoles are essential for workplace safety, especially if your job involves walking on slippery surfaces.

 Lightweight and Shock Absorption

 Lightweight shoes reduce fatigue during long work hours.
-Look for shoes with good shock absorption to reduce pressure on your feet and joints.
+Look for shoes with good shock absorption to relieve pressure on your feet and joints.

 Easy to Clean